f4gkr/PicTalk/README.md

 - Numpy
 - ZMQ

+Depending on selected python version you want to use, you have to add to your system :
+- python3.6-dev or python3.5-dev
+- libpython3.6-dev or libpython3.5-dev

 This application is split in two parts:
 - The core Qt C++ program manages the SDR device and extracts the sub-band of interest,
 - It scans the RF channel to estimate potential transmission from satellite